|Barton and Douglass Houses||Glen Complex||Richmond Hall||Newell Hall|

 |Prettyman Hall||Scarborough Hall||Residence Tower||Towson Run Apartments|

 Towson University's residence halls are an eclectic mix of old and new architecture, traditional style layouts, cozy two-story and three story halls, high-rise towers, and an apartment-style complex for upper-level students.
-Housing options include: Global Village, Honors, Alcohol-Free Floors, STEM Community, American Sign Language and Tigers Serving Others.
+Housing options include: Global Village, Honors, Alcohol-Free Floors, STEM Community, SAGE Community, American Sign Language and Tigers Serving Others.

 All on-campus housing at Towson University is co-educational (co-ed) with women and men living in the same building and often on the same floor.
 In the vast majority of our co-ed housing, students are assigned to rooms/apartments by their birth gender with the assigned bathrooms also separated by gender.
 TU also offers a limited amount of Gender Neutral Housing where persons are assigned regardless of gender.
 Students must specifically request this housing option and it is space limited.